– Jessica Paule, Class of 2015

 If you know that digital forensics is the career for you, hit the ground running upon graduation with a completed internship and certification in digital forensics and mobile forensics.
-TU’s program provides an excellent cover of investigations, legal issues and evidence-handling protocols, and an opportunity to work with the Center for Cyber Defense & Forensics for hands-on learning and research opportunities.
+TU’s program provides an excellent overview of investigations, legal issues and evidence-handling protocols, as well as an opportunity to work with the Center for Cyber Defense & Forensics for hands-on learning and research opportunities.
 Our interns have been placed at the FBI, NSA, United States Coast Guard Research & Development Center and DHS.

 As society has gone digital, so too have the criminals, terrorists and other threats to our society and nation.
 The Bachelor of Arts in Cyber Defense and Information Assurance and the Bachelor of Criminal Justice in Digital Forensics degrees at Tiffin University, position current and future law enforcement and national security professionals at the forefront of this new era.
 Virtually every crime and many of our most serious national security threats now involve some sort of a digital component.

 Tiffin University’s curriculum is designed to expose students to real-world problems and real-world solutions.
 The Digital Forensics major is designed from an investigative and evidence recovery perspective rather than a computer science perspective.
 The Students that successfully complete the program are eligible to take professional certification tests in Digital Forensics and Mobile Forensics.
 This prepares our students to begin work in the criminal justice or digital forensics profession on day one after graduation.

 Core Curriculum of the School of Criminal Justice 18 hours

 - CDS152 Introduction to Cyber Defense